vvsnraju0708/IOT-Final_Project/README.md

 <h2>Functionalities</h2>
 <ul>
-A dragon materializes upon successfully scanning the specified photo.
+<li>A dragon materializes upon successfully scanning the specified photo.</li>
-A joystick interface facilitates the control of the dragon's flight and movement.
+<li>A joystick interface facilitates the control of the dragon's flight and movement.</li>
 </ul>

 <h2>Limitations</h2>